First Nations approach to foreign policy

 In September 2022 the Foreign Minister, the Minister for Indigenous Australians and Senator Dodson called for expressions of interest for an Ambassador for First Nations People to lead the government's efforts in embedding Indigenous perspectives, experiences and interests across the department.

 On 7 March 2023, the Foreign Minister, the Minister for Indigenous Australians and Senator Dodson announced Mr Justin Mohamed as Australia's inaugural Ambassador for First Nations People.
 The Ambassador's role will build on the Indigenous Diplomacy Agenda through working in genuine partnership with First Nations communities, leaders and advocates on how Australia's international engagement across foreign, trade, development and corporate policy can better support First Nations peoples.

 The Ambassador will head an Office of First Nations engagement within the Department of Foreign Affairs and Trade and work in partnership with government agencies and departments, especially working closely with the National Indigenous Australians Agency (NIAA).
 DFAT will empower the next generation of First Nations Australian diplomats to prosecute Australia's national interest.
 We will work with domestic agencies to support Indigenous Australian leaders to engage in the international system and lead on the policies and issues that impact their lives.

 Indigenous Diplomacy Agenda

-We have a vision for a world where the rights and traditions of indigenous people are respected, where open markets facilitate the free flow of trade, capital and ideas for indigenous businesses, and where indigenous peoples are participants and beneficiaries of the international system.
-We will pursue four objectives to achieve this vision:
+The Indigenous Diplomacy Agenda reflects the Australian Government's commitment to work in partnership with Indigenous Australians and reflects a vision for a world where the rights and traditions of Indigenous people are respected, where open markets facilitate the free flow of trade, capital and ideas for Indigenous businesses, and where Indigenous peoples are participants and beneficiaries of the international system.

 - Deploy Indigenous Australian diplomats to advance Australia's national interests